esplinr/evernym-docs/Customer-Handbook/README.md

 * Triage the security report within 3 business days, and respond to the reporter.
   * The triage will consist of an initial prioritization assessment and identification of next steps.
 * Prioritize the fix for an appropriate product release (where the scope of the fix matches the expectations set by the above description of versions).
-  * Per our security guidelines, Security Priority 1 issues will be fixed in the next possible release (where backwards incompatible changes cannot be included in a service pack).
+  * Per our security guidelines, Security Severity 1 issues will be fixed in the next possible release (where backwards incompatible changes cannot be included in a service pack).
 Mitigation strategies will be disclosed as soon as they are available.
-  * Security Priority 2 issues will be fixed in the next Major / Minor version, but not included in a service pack.
+  * Security Severity 2 issues will be fixed in the next Major / Minor version, but not included in a service pack.
-  * Security Priority 3 issues will be addressed when possible.
+  * Security Severity 3 issues will be addressed when possible.
 * Publicly disclose the vulnerability after a mitigation has been identified or a fix has been released.
 If such disclosure will take more than 90 days, we commit to discuss the timeline of the disclosure with the reporter.

 Due to the low quality of the automated security scans that we have submitted to us, we do not treat them with the same priority as a clear demonstration of a product vulnerability.